apwadkar/ex0bot/README.md

 With the new 2.0 version of discord.py, I'm hoping to add some cool interactions like slash commands and message components to enhance existing features or make new ones.

+I also plan to create a Web Management Console to make interfacing with the bot a easier for moderators.

 ## Deploying

 You'll need a Discord bot application setup for a valid bot token.
 You'll also need a Redis server setup, there's